 The daycare was barely staying afloat, and few if any dogs were turned away.
 I found that dogs who were rejected from other daycares were able to have positive social interactions with the right guidance and positive reinforcement.

-While I remained interested in learning about, grooming, and caring for dogs, and while training of some kind always was a necessary and pleasant activity with every dog at the daycare, what I really came to love was working with dogs’ social groups.
 I learned that the important communication signals between dogs are often the small ones and that dogs generally say an awful lot before resorting to a snarl, much less a snap.
 Watching dogs that had been labeled “aggressive” playing well with other dogs gave me deep satisfaction.

 I helped people and their pets to and from rooms and cashed them out, as well as going over paperwork like estimates and pet insurance.
 I soon became the liaison for the integrative, neurology, and zoo medicines.

 The work wouldn’t have been interesting, except that it was in the most fascinating place I could imagine.
-As far as I was concerned, I was working with the most intriguing services in one of the most interesting places I had ever been.
+As far as I was concerned, I was working with the most intriguing disciplines in one of the most interesting places I had ever been.
 I loved listening to the doctors and technicians as they shared their vast wealth of knowledge and quizzed the students, glad that I didn’t have to answer the questions, but thrilled when I knew an answer.

 In integrative medicine, dogs received therapy for all kinds of ailments, from managing chronic conditions to recovering from procedures.
 I liked lounging on the exercise mats with the dogs when I had downtime.
 I got to know some of these dogs very well since they often came frequently and for long periods.
 One of these dogs found his way into my home.

-Winston’s zest for life and enthusiasm for whatever is happening continue to inspire me.
+Winston’s zest for life and enthusiasm for whatever is happening around him continue to inspire me.
 Caring for a paralyzed dog is a huge decision, and Winston’s disability affects both of us, as well as Justin and our other two dogs, every day.
 However, as I write this, he is lying on my feet.
 Every morning, he scoots in his funny way out of bed, playing with the other dogs, and I can’t imagine it any other way.

 Now, I am a freelance writer and artist.
 I live with my fiance, Justin, our three dogs and our flock of chickens, in a little purple house in Gainesville, Fl.
-Enjoy my site, and don’t hesitate to contact me with any questions at all.